 Table 3.1.
-Basis for Determining Le ength of a Pro ject's Crediting Period
+Basis for Determining Length of a Project's Crediting Period

 Basis for Length of Crediting Period

-No Conservation Eas Tonne-
+No Conservation Eas Tonne- Tonne

-Threshold value identified a s the lesser of column A or column B for Tonne
+Threshold value identified a s the lesser of column A or column B for

-Landowner Class a given forest community (TT) or Tonne-
+Landowner Class a given forest community (TT) or

-Α В Year
+A В Tonne-

-Growth rate Percent of the year (in terms of years) at which CMAI occurs (TY)
+Growth rate Percent of the year (in terms of years) at which CMAI occurs Year (TY)

 Large Private 4% TY

-Other Private or 3% TY
+Other Private or 20/ TY

-Tribal 3 /6 80%
+Tribal 3% 900/

-Non-Profit or 0076 TY
+Non-Profit or 80% TY

 Government (Non- 2%

-Secured)8
+Secured) 8

-Management Demonstrated to be Consistent with Maintenance
+, Management Demonstrated to be Consistent with Maintenance

-of Projected
+of Projected Carbon Stock Increases

-Government (Secured) The lesser of the year The lesser of the year at which CMAI occurs or 100 years.
+Government The lesser of the year at which CMAL occurs or 100 years TT

+(Secured) The lesser of the year at which CMAI occurs or 100 years.

 Conservation Easement with Required RM Terms

-Length of term in conservat TY or TT
+Length of term in conservation easement (with Required RM

 Any Ownership Terms) up to 100 years, assessed at the tonne-year value for

 Class projects with term conserva

 value for projects with perpe